brycekellogg/tinycli/README.md

 ```

 These functions allow you to pass text to Tinycli either a character at a time
 or via entire strings.
-When the input buffer matches a registered command,
+Generally these functions are called after receiving
+UART input via an interrupt routine.
+If the terminal emulator (picocom, putty,
+etc) is using a local echo feature, it is gnerally recommended that you use the
+`tinycli_putsn` function for passing text.
+If not using local echo, `tinycli_putc`
+is a better choice as it allows Tinycli to echo characters back as they are typed.

+As text input is passed to the Tinycli library, it saves the text in an internal
+text buffer until the library receives a `TINYCLI_ENTER` character.
+This configurable
+character triggers the library's processing step, where it iterates over the
+registered commands and compares each one with the first word (separated by
+whitespace) of the entered text.
+If a match is found, the arguments will be
-the corresponding function will be called.
-Placing calls to these functions in
+converted to the correct types, and the corresponding function will be called.
-interrupts is currently discouraged because they may launch long running
+Placing calls to these functions in interrupts is currently discouraged because
-functions (depending on the functions registered).
+they may launch long running functions (depending on the functions registered).

 ### Checking Results
 Tinycli stores the result of operations and user functions in the variable
 `tinycli_result`.
 The library itself will only ever return negative error
 codes, so positive return codes can be reserved for user functions.
 Note that
 all user functions must have return type `int` and therefore return some
 sort of status code.
+The error codes returned by the tinycli library can
+be found in `tinycli.h`.

 ## Configuring TinyCli